 Cheese and uncured ham roll-ups, pickles and pears

-I hope this list helps you out when creating healthy and quick snacks for your kids!
+I hope this list of quick and healthy snacks for kids will make your life easier!

-If you found this list helpful, would you please share it?
+If you found these snack ideas helpful, please share it with your friends!